dashed-slug/wallets/readme.txt

 == Upgrade Notice ==

-Version 4.0.1 addresses issues preventing cron jobs from running in systems with low memory, and adds ways to inspect/debug low memory issues.
+Version 4.0.2 improves debug logging introduced in 4.0.1 and fixes a bug introduced in 4.0.0.

 == Donating ==